FVE - Federation of Veterinarians of Europe

 COMMENTS

-Conclusions and Recommendations.
-This report has explained the gaps in our knowledge of natural disaster losses and why these gaps should be filled.
-Poor
+Conclusions and Recommendations This report has explained the gaps in our knowledge of natural disaster losses and why these gaps should be filled.
+Poor knowledge of the resulting economic losses hinders implementation of effective disaster mitigation policies and emergency response programs.

 9. Conclusion